More Than Meets the Eye: How Surviving Colon Cancer Transformed Marielle Santos McLeod’s Advocacy Work

 “I have already been where you are.
 I might not know where you’re going, but I can give you the steps on how to appropriately get there,” Santos McLeod said.
 “I’m also trying to break the cultural barriers space of we’re very respectful within specific roles.
 We don’t ask questions, we do what authority tells us to do, and you can still do it in a respectful manner.
 There’s nothing wrong with you coming back with … a question.”

-Marielle Santos McLeod at the Advancing the Science of Cancer in Latinos 2024 Conference during the survivorship panel.
+Marielle Santos McLeod at the 2024 Advancing Cancer Research for Latinos and All Populations Conference during the survivorship panel.

-The cancer survivor’s background in advocacy made her the perfect candidate for the first-ever Latino Cancer Patient Advocate Training Program.
+The cancer survivor’s background in supporting patients made her the perfect candidate for the first-ever Latino Cancer Patient Advocate Training Program.

 Santos McLeod was one of 15 Latinas in the program, which provides advocates with the tools and resources they need to help patients navigate the healthcare system and promote Latinos in cancer research.

-The training was designed by Dr. Barbara Segarra-Vázquez of the University of Puerto Rico and Sandi Stanford, who is a fellow member of the ASCL conference planning committee and a cancer survivor.
+The training was designed by Dr. Barbara Segarra-Vázquez of the University of Puerto Rico and Sandi Stanford, who is a fellow member of the ACRLP conference planning committee and a cancer survivor.

-As a result of her training participation, Santos McLeod was invited to take part in the 2024 Advancing the Science of Cancer in Latinos Conference.
+As a result of her training participation, Santos McLeod was invited to take part in the 2024 Advancing Cancer Research for Latinos and All Populations Conference.
 She also shared her story on the survivorship panel and promoted advocacy in an article in the San Antonio Express-News.

 Her time at the conference and advocate training program was life-changing, she said.